millermetres/PolOfCodeCrypto/tor.md

 ### Frequently Asked Questions
 From [Tor Project Support Page](https://support.torproject.org/):
-> 1. Am I totally anonymous if I use Tor?
+> Am I totally anonymous if I use Tor?

 No. It is generally impossible to have perfect anonymity.
-But [there are practices that improves your anonymity](https://support.torproject.org/#staying-anonymous).
+But [there are practices that improve your anonymity](https://support.torproject.org/#staying-anonymous).

-> 2. Can I use a VPN with Tor?
+> Can I use a VPN with Tor?

 It is [not recommended](https://support.torproject.org/#faq-5) unless you are an advanced user.
 For a proper Tor + VPN setup, visit [this page](https://trac.torproject.org/projects/tor/wiki/doc/TorPlusVPN).

-> 3. Can I use torrent over Tor?
+> Can I use torrent over Tor?

 No, it [breaks your anonymity](https://blog.torproject.org/bittorrent-over-tor-isnt-good-idea).
 But you can consider [using OnionShare for file sharing over Tor](https://support.torproject.org/misc/misc-12/).